Jobs In HR

-Human resource management, often abbreviated as HR, is an administrative career path that involves working with and managing an organisation’s employees.
+Human resource management (HR) is an administrative career path that involves working with and managing an organisation’s employees.
 There are various levels of jobs available in the HR field, ranging from junior administrative roles to senior managerial positions.
 When considering a career in HR, you need to keep in mind that your HR duties and responsibilities will vary according to your level within the organisation, and will also depend on the nature of the organisation in which you work.

-There are many job opportunities in both large and small companies that individuals can venture into.
+There are many job opportunities in both large and small companies.
 Students who complete their studies in HR or HR management will be able to apply for jobs in the following fields:

 - HR administration